dustinwhisman/dustinwhisman.com/src/pages/writing/learning-in-public/web-accessibility-specialist-certification/wcag-1-1-text-alternatives.md

 ---
-title: "WAS Notes: WCAG 1.1.1 Non-text Content | Writing | Dustin Whisman"
+title: "WAS Notes: WCAG 1.1 Text Alternatives | Writing | Dustin Whisman"
-description: How do you meet WCAG 1.1.1 Non-text Content?
+description: How do you meet the success criteria for WCAG 1.1 Text Alternatives?
-articleTitle: "WAS Notes: WCAG 1.1.1 Non-text Content"
+articleTitle: "WAS Notes: WCAG 1.1 Text Alternatives"
 layout: layout.njk
 date: 2023-01-25T00:00:00Z
 tags: